shirapaster/final-project/README.md

 # Final Project: Data Analysis for Protein Levels

 ## Overview
 This project investigates the impact of treatment (Saline or Memantine) on the expression levels of two proteins, BDNF_N and pCREB_N, in healthy and sick mice.
 This analysis aims to understand whether treatments have significant effects on these proteins and whether the effects vary by genotype.
+We wanted to understand the big research question: whether it affects or not' on all the proteins in general/ but' we understood that it will be problematic to test all the proteins, so we chose tow of them. these two are very important for the body, so that is why we chose them.

 ### Key Questions
 1. **Effect of Treatment on BDNF_N Levels:**